Number of people sleeping rough in England rises for first time since 2017

 The most common reason for households needing help to prevent homelessness was that their private rented Assured Shorthold Tenancy (AST) had come to an end.

-Of the households owed a prevention duty for this reason, the biggest increase was due to rent arrears caused by rises in rent, the Government said.
+Of the households owed a prevention duty for this reason, the biggest increase was due to rent arrears caused by rises in rent.

+A spokesperson for the Department for Levelling Up, Housing and Communities said: “Over half a million households have been prevented from becoming homeless or supported into settled accommodation since 2018 and rough sleeping remains well below pre-pandemic levels.
+But we know there is more to do to help families at risk of losing their homes and to end rough sleeping for good.

+“That’s why we will be abolishing Section 21 evictions and are investing £2 billion over three years to tackle the issue allocated to areas with the greatest need.

-He said the rise in no-fault eviction notices being served shows “we’re on an extremely dangerous course” and said people are being left “are exposed, lacking what should be a basic legal protection” as they await changes under the Government’s much-delayed Renters’ Reform Bill.
+He said the rise in no-fault eviction notices being served shows “we’re on an extremely dangerous course” and said people are being left “exposed, lacking what should be a basic legal protection” as they await changes under the Government’s much-delayed Renters’ Reform Bill.

 Polly Neate, chief executive of Shelter, said the latest figures show that “more and more people are losing the battle to keep a roof over their heads”.